Rise to Success: Career Highlights of Pete Hegseth

 From career breakthroughs to professional milestones, explore how Pete Hegseth made an impact.

-Pete Hegseth is an American author, former television personality, and former Army National Guard officer.
-According to the input, he has served as the 29th United States secretary of defense since 2025.
+Peter Brian Hegseth is an American government official and former television personality.
+He has served as the 29th United States secretary of defense since 2025.
+This indicates a career shift from media to a high-ranking position in the U.S. government.

 2003: Commissioned as Infantry Officer

-In 2004, Hegseth completed his basic training at Fort Benning in Columbus, Georgia.
+In 2004, Hegseth completed his basic training at Fort Benning in Columbus, Georgia, and for 11 months he was a Minnesota Army National Guardsman at Guantanamo Bay detention camp.

-By July 2005, Hegseth had returned to Bear Stearns after his service at Guantanamo Bay; shortly thereafter, he volunteered in the Iraq War as an infantry officer.
+In July 2005, Hegseth returned to Bear Stearns; shortly thereafter, he volunteered in the Iraq War as an infantry officer, where he received a Bronze Star Medal.

-By August 2006, Hegseth moved to Manhattan and began working at the Manhattan Institute for Policy Research.
+By August 2006, Hegseth moved to Manhattan and began working at the Manhattan Institute for Policy Research, where he met a marine who was working for Vets for Freedom, a political advocacy organization.

 In May 2007, Hegseth appeared at a presidential campaign fundraiser for John McCain.